yarhm0962/dump-bot/README.md

 - Python 3.9 or higher
 - A MongoDB database (Atlas or self‑hosted)
 - A Discord Bot Token
-- Discord Application with OAuth2 enabled (Client ID and Client Secret)
 - Cloudflare Turnstile site key and secret key (for the web verification)
-- (Optional) Lua interpreter for Prometheus deobfuscation (falls back to other methods if not available)

 ### 2. Environment Variables